If your friend has Attention Deficit Disorder (ADD)

 - They can take your friend to see a doctor.

-- They can help him to manage the behaviours at home.
+- They can help him to manage the behaviours at home by having clear and simple rules and consequences.

 - They can work with the teachers to help your friend manage his behaviours at school.